jewelltaylor/funclustVI/README.md

     vs estimated curves after fitting the model
   - **plot\_params**: List of parameters corresponding to characteristics of the plot.
 Must include vectors xlim and ylim corresponding to the x and y limits of the plot.
+If NULL is supplied, plot function defaults are used.
+Must include boolean show\_curves.
+If true the actual curves are shown with diffent colors.

 #### Return Value